Tower Hamlets Summer University: Late 1990s

 By 1997, Hackney, Brent, Newham, Islington and Southwark piloted their own programmes and in the next two years, other boroughs and other areas of the country followed suit.
-Funding from the Lottery and the New Opportunities Fund helped this momentum.
+Funding from the Lottery and the New Opportunities Fund (NOF) helped this momentum.
+In 1998, the NOF set up the 'Extending Opportunity' programme, with Summer Uni as an exemplar project.
+The Directors and Trustees established a second charity, Summer Education UK, to support and roll out programmes across the UK.
+By Summer 2000, Summer University programmes were running in most London boroughs and many more across the country.

 2006

 In 2006, Lord Andrew Adonis and the London Challenge team (part of the Department for Education and Skills) commissioned Tower Hamlets Summer University to roll out the model to every London borough.
 The young participants of Tower Hamlets Summer University chose to call this project 'Summer Uni London'.
 Summer Uni London was launched in June 2006.

 2010

 In 2010, THSU and Summer Uni London rebranded as Futureversity to help represent the nationwide expansion goals of the charity.

+2019

+In 2019 the charity decided to close its operations after several years of less successful fundraising.
+The logo, brand and programmes of the organisation were passed to the Essex based charity "Open Door" which then continued to provide holiday courses under the Futureversity brand, within the London Borough of Greenwich.